nerdschoolbergen/build-and-deploy/README.md

 CircleCI is configured through the circle.yml file.
 Open it and look in the top, we see a dependencies step with an override and it does what we want, installs npm packages.
 Uncomment the top 3 lines by removing # at start of line and try again.
+CircleCI should pick up that our code was pushed to Github and immediately starts a new build.

 We got the same result, and that was expected, after all `npm install` already executes automatically.
 Next step is `bower install`, we know that has to execute next.